zachsarc/scrmbl/README.md

 # SCRMBL
 ## Developers: Zach Lariccia, Tyler Pyrzenski
 ## Welcome to SCRMBL, An Intelligent AI-powered Encryption/Decryption steganographic tool used to hide some top-secret data.
 Here is the sequence of SCRMBL using 3 different types of custom algorithms as listed below.
-# Image Encryption and Steganography Workflow
+# Encryption and Steganography Workflow

 ## 🧩 Overview